Rihan21hash/Portfolio/README.md

 ## How to run
 1. Clone the repository.
 2. Open the project folder.
-3. Launch index.html in your browser
+3. Launch index.html in your browser.

 ## Acknowledgments
 Thanks to Cursor AI for assisting with styling.